 He approached the suspect in his car, but things soon turned sour.
-A man determined to reach his destination that day and a deputy simply performing his duty, had lit the touchpaper that exploded into a powder keg of tragic consequences, as a scuffle ensued between the two men, entering the patrol car of Deputy Otto Fossen.
+A man determined to reach his destination that day and a deputy simply performing his duty, had lit the touchpaper that exploded into a powder keg of tragic consequences, as a scuffle ensued between the two men while entering the patrol car of Deputy Otto Fossen.
 Five shots shattered the tranquil Montana air.
-Moments later a man exited the car and fell into the nearby ditch.
-Sadly it was Deputy Otto Fossen, struck five times to the neck and chest, which ultimately proved fatal and he died shortly after reaching hospital.
+Moments later, a man exited the car and fell into the nearby ditch.
+Sadly it was Deputy Otto Fossen, fatally struck five times to the neck and chest and he died shortly after reaching hospital.

 Donald Lee Bujok escaped the scene in Deputy Fossen's patrol car, but was now a marked man living on borrowed time, as an unprecedented two hundred strong manhunt ensued, armed to the teeth with every weapon imaginable.
 Eventually he was cornered later that evening hiding in an outhouse, just north of Chester.